merlos/ask-me/README.md

 # Ask me

-Ask me is a proof of concept (PoC) of the use of OpenAI GPT that allows you to ask questions based on the content of a particular knowledge base.
+Ask me is a proof of concept (PoC) of the use of OpenAI GPT that allows you to ask questions based on the content of a particular knowledge base (corpus), for example, your website, your organization regulatory framework, guidance, or a particular set of documents.

 It is based on the OpenAI tutorial that explains how to make a [Q&A for a web content](https://platform.openai.com/docs/tutorials/web-qa-embeddings)